japlete/train-ops-sim/README.md

 Adjusting the **hidden layer sizes and embedding sizes** is usually also necessary, depending on the number of trains and segments in your operation.

 The discount rate gamma for discounting the future rewards starts by default at 0.95 and increases to 0.998 after 3/4 of the episodes.
-The rewards are accumulated over an N-step return, where N is the number of simulation steps per gradient step.
+The rewards are accumulated over an **N-step return**, where N is the number of simulation steps per gradient step.
 The default N is 5, which together with the terminal gamma of 0.998 gives a discount factor of 0.998^5 ~ 0.99 for the value of the next state after the 5 steps, which is a common value in RL problems.

 The batch size for each gradient step is set to the number of threads times the number of replicas per thread.
 The default replicas per thread is 32.
 The testing of the model was done with 12 threads, which yields a batch size of 384.